GBG++: A Fast and Stable Granular Ball Generation Method for Classification: Experimental Results and Analysis

 \subsubsection{The Impact of Outlier Detection Module}

-Moreover, another ablation study on GB$k$NN++ is conducted to evaluate the impact of the proposed outlier detection module on the performance of the classifier under different noise levels.
-Based on noise data sets with label noisy ratios of $10\%$, $20\%$, $30\%$, and $40\%$ corresponding to the 10 data sets constructed in Section \ref{subsec:Robustness}, the GB$k$NN++ with and without noise detection module are trained.
-And the performance is evaluated using $Accuracy$ index.
-As shown in Table \ref{table5}, GB$k$NN++ with outlier detection module (denoted as OD) outperforms GB$k$NN++ without outlier detection module (denoted as NOD) at all label noise levels.
+Moreover, another ablation study on GB$k$NN++ is conducted to evaluate the impact of the proposed outlier detection module.
+Based on noisy datasets with label noise ratios of $10\%$, $20\%$, $30\%$, and $40\%$ corresponding to the 10 datasets constructed in Section \ref{subsec:Robustness}, the GB$k$NN++ with and without noise detection module are trained.
+The performance is evaluated using test $Accuracy$.
+As shown in Table \ref{table5}, GB$k$NN++ with the outlier detection module (denoted as OD) outperforms GB$k$NN++ without the outlier detection module (denoted as NOD) at all label noise ratios.

-In summary, the outlier detection module effectively filters out outliers, thereby improving the overall performance of GB$k$NN++.
-The outlier detection module is effective because it identifies orphan GBs as outliers during the process of GBG++.
+In summary, the outlier detection module effectively filters out outliers, thereby improving the performance of GB$k$NN++.
+This module is practical because it identifies orphan GBs as outliers and drops them.